candiddev/etcha/hugo/content/docs/references/config.md

 **For environment variables**, every configuration key can be set using `ETCHA_section_key=a value`, i.e. `ETCHA_cli_debug=true`

 **For configuration files**, they can be formatted using JSON or Jsonnet.
+Etcha will look for `etcha.jsonnet` by default, ascending the directory tree to find it.
 See [the Jsonnet reference](../jsonnet/) for more information.  **Configuration files are rendered at startup**, allowing you to use [dynamic Jsonnet functions](../jsonnet#native-functions) to dynamically alter the config, i.e.:

 ```
 local getRecord(type, name, fallback=null) = std.native('getRecord')(type, name, fallback);